dell/csi-powermax/test/sanity/README.md

 # Kubernetes Sanity Script Test

 This test runs the Kubernetes sanity test at https://github.com/kubernetes-csi/csi-test.
-The driver was qualified with test version v3.1.1 earlier with CSI v1.2 spec.
-The driver was most recently qualified with v4.1.0 with CSI v1.3 spec.

 To run the test, follow these steps:

 1. "go get github.com/kubernetes-csi/csi-test"